DesperC/Awesome-Splatoon3-Hacking/README.md

 you can find a tutorial on how to use NX Dump Tool [here](https://suchmememanyskill.github.io/guides/switchdumpguide/)

 # Exporting, Editing, and Importing Save Files
-First ya gotta obtain a save file. you can get your own save file to hack or download the one in the essential downloads
+First ya gotta obtain a save file. you can get your own save file to hack **OR** download the one in the essential downloads

 [Download the EdiZon NRO file](https://github.com/WerWolv/EdiZon/releases/tag/v3.1.0)